 4. On The side

-The sides should be exciting and compliment the main dish.
-Think light, and yet filling.
+The sides should be exciting and complement the main dish.
+Think light and yet filling.
 A great side tastes delicious, is healthy, and satisfies the senses.

 5. Snacks Hacks